shobhikabharti/CloudTransformation/README.md

 - [ ] 1 MAR 2023 > Found an amazing link on GCP https://partner.cloudskillsboost.google/
 - [ ] 4 MAR 2023 > Today, I'm attending session on Azure storage https://learn.microsoft.com/en-us/azure/storage/common/storage-introduction.
 Got to know, S3 bucket and azure storage is also possible solution.
 - [ ] 4 MAR 2023 > Create serverless applications https://learn.microsoft.com/en-us/training/paths/create-serverless-applications/
+- [ ] 15 MAR 2023 > After six months of continuous researching around cloud, finally, I'm able to read and watch around cloud seamlessly for hours.
+I would not lie, before this research around big 3 platforms (AWS, Azure, GCP), I was a little lost in the cloud offerings.
+But because I'm from the same industry, cloud and server terms were not new to me.
+Otherwise, at this age, I would have dragged the topic far far far away from me...
+To be honest, I'm enjoying cloud now.
+Hoefully, I'll update on use cases soon.
+GCP Engineer training is over today as well, I can browse through cloud services on all cloud platforms now.

 ## Stumbling through the caves
 First 3 things